-The Refining Partnership is covered by property damage insurance policies which have an associated deductible of \$5.0 million for the Coffeyville refinery.
+The Refining Partnership is covered by property damage insurance policies at the time of the incident, which had an associated deductible of \$5.0 million for the Coffeyville refinery.
 The Refining Partnership anticipates amounts in excess of the \$5.0 million deductible related to the isomerization unit fire incident will be recoverable under the property insurance policies.
-As of December 31, 2014, the Refining Partnership recorded an insurance receivable related to the incident of approximately \$1.3 million, which is included in prepaid expenses and other current assets in the Consolidated Balance Sheets.
+As of December 31, 2015 and 2014, the Refining Partnership had an insurance receivable related to the incident of approximately \$1.2 million and \$1.3 million, respectively, which is included in prepaid expenses and other current assets in the Consolidated Balance Sheets.
 The recording of the receivable resulted in a reduction of direct operating expenses (exclusive of depreciation and amortization).
-The Refining Partnership also maintains workers' compensation insurance with a \$0.5 million per accident deductible.